 The good folks at The Kitchn were once again on the same mental path as me last week, explaining how to make apple butter.

 It’s an extension of applesauce, so if you’re already familiar with that simple process, you’re already halfway there.

-Take a look at the end of the post for discussion of various cooking options; instead of the stovetop, I am apt to put mine in my Dutch oven for hours at a time, but if you have a smaller slow cooker than my All-Clad monster, that might be a good idea too.
+Instead of the stovetop, I am apt to put my apple butter in my Dutch oven for hours at a time, but if you have a smaller slow cooker than my All-Clad monster, that might be a good idea too.

 In addition to that tempting project, I’ve brainstormed a few other options that run toward the savory end of the spectrum, in case you’re bored with all that sweetness.

 First, you could do a tweak on the traditional Waldorf salad, which is usually made with apples, celery, grapes, and walnuts in a mayonnaise-based dressing.

 But for a fall twist, instead of grapes, try dried cranberries, and mix in pecans instead of walnuts.